VikkiCat/Pizza-split/README.md

 The purpose of this exercise is to familiarize you with basic conditional and cyclic operations.

-Estimated workload of this exercise is _20 minutes_.

 ### Description
 Please, proceed to [PizzaSplit](src/main/java/com/epam/rd/autotasks/pizzasplit/PizzaSplit.java) class.
 The program must read two values from `System.in`: